 We regularly make the trip to Arrowhead during the warmer months.
 But, this year we decided to pack up the kids and take in as many winter activities at Arrowhead as we could manage.
 And boy, did we leave exhausted.

 Arrowhead Provincial Park is just 7 km north of Huntsville, Ontario.
 Arrowhead Park is conveniently located just off of Hwy 11.
 To reach Arrowhead from Toronto head north on HWY 400 to HWY 11.
 Take exit 226, turn right onto Muskoka Road 3, and then turn left onto Arrowhead Park Road.

-The park is open year-round, but Arrowhead winter activities are centred between mid-December till the end of March.
-Most of the Arrowhead Park winter activities are weather dependent.
+The park is open year-round, but Arrowhead winter activities are centered between mid-December till the end of March.
+Most of the Arrowhead Park winter activities are weather-dependent.
 There are two lakes in the park, including Arrowhead Lake and Mayflower Lake.
-And, there is also the famous Arrowhead Bend, which is especially popular during the summer and fall season.
+And, there is also the famous Arrowhead Bend, which is especially popular during the summer and fall seasons.

 Arrowhead Provincial Park Winter Activities